COG-UK/docs/getting-api-keys.md

 ![image](images/api_key_page.png)

-If your key does not need to be renewed (must be done every three days) you should then press the `copy` button to copy the key to your clipboard, then you should paste the key into the `MAJORA_TOKEN` field of your `.ocarina` file in your home directory.
+If your key does not need to be renewed (must be done every three days) you should then press the `copy` button to copy the key to your clipboard, then you should paste the key into the `MAJORA_TOKEN` field of your `.ocarina` file in your home directory or use the key with the metadata uploader.